neilspell/JCC-Python/Python - Day 3 - Variables & Numbers/2 - Investigate.md

 ````

 ## Challenge 4 - Investigate
-In the example below, `copy` and `paste` the code into `main.py` and then answer the questions in the comment spaces provided.
+In the example below, `copy` and `paste` the code into `Thonny` and then answer the questions in the comment spaces provided.

 ````py
 ### Example Code 1